-Basic Cadet Training (BCT)
+Basic Cadet Training

-The first of many challenges at the United States Air Force Academy is Basic Cadet Training (BCT), where a commitment to pushing your physical, emotional and mental limits is key to succeeding.
+The first of many challenges at the U.S. Air Force Academy is Basic Cadet Training (BCT), where a commitment to pushing your physical, emotional and mental limits is key to succeeding.
 During these first six weeks at the Academy, you will develop into highly disciplined, physically fit fourth-class cadets, ready to be accepted into the Cadet Wing.
 Taking orders from upper-class cadets who may be your age or sometimes younger, may be difficult at first, but these cadets have the authority and responsibility to train you, as they were trained by those that came before them.
 They will learn to lead while you learn to follow.

 BCT is split into two distinct phases: